memgraph/docs/docs/connect-to-memgraph/drivers/overview.md

 ## Supported Languages

 If you want to query Memgraph programmatically, you can do so using the [Bolt protocol](https://7687.org/).
-Bolt protocol was designed for efficient communication with graph databases and **Memgraph supports versions 1 and 4** of the protocol.
+The Bolt protocol was designed for efficient communication with graph databases and **Memgraph supports versions 1 and 4** of the protocol.
+Check out the Bolt protocol drivers for the following programming
-Check out the Bolt protocol drivers for the following programming languages:
+languages:

 - **[Python](https://github.com/memgraph/pymgclient)**
 - **[C/C++](https://github.com/memgraph/mgclient)**